 In New York State, the foreclosure process can take a very long time, frequently in excess of five years, as there are a number of moving parts involved in the process which can each take significant time to resolve.
-For the purposes of this discussion, we’ll keep things simple.
+For the purposes of this discussion, we’ll keep things simple if you need to sell my house fast in Long Island.

 What Is Foreclosure Homes?